 At some stage, most of us associated with sport must come to terms with a performance which leaves us, at best, feeling emotionally drained.
 The significance of the event where the performance took place also has an important impact.
 At worst we may feel completely devastated by the material outcome of our sub-par performance.
 The quality that defines many champions is their ability to manage disappointment and to successfully recover to once again be in a position where they can produce their best, and be proud of a 100% performance, even if this means performing in another chapter in their life beyond sport.

-Most athletes and coaches I have worked with who compete on a global stage at the highest possible level, see their ‘job’ as more than just work which delivers material income.
+Most athletes and Coaches I have worked with who compete on a global stage at the highest possible level see their ‘job’ as more than just work which delivers material income.
 These people, who aspire to be consistently at their best, understand that being 0.05% less than their potential capability means a non-winning outcome.
 They therefore devote more than just time and energy to ensure their performance is up to their personal standards.
 These people give their whole self to the cause of creating an exceptional performance.
 Giving of your whole self is a complete investment of all you have to give.
 Those in sport at this level know exactly what I am referring to here.
 I have worked with employees in business organisations who believe a 70% effort investment is enough for success over their peers.
 Athletes at the highest possible level often believe only a 100% investment of energy results in success over their peers (and the greatest possible outcome).